tauseef09/Handwritten-Digit-Classifier/README.md

 # Handwritten-Digit-Classifier
 The program guesses the digit shown in a matrix-like image.
-It uses a 2-layer Neural Network to do so.
+It uses a 2-layer Neural Network to accomplish this task.
-Training and testing data are provided by MNIST database.
+Training and testing data are provided by the MNIST dataset.

 some-test-examples.txt: contains some example images to give as input to the program.
 Handwritten Digit Classifier.cbp: codeblocks project file.